dmcoles/EVO/readme.md

 E-VO Amiga E Compiler is a derivative of the original Amiga E compiler written by Wouter van Oortmerssen.
-Formerly known as GEC (GRIO Amiga E Compiler) and was originally developed by GRIO (ogrio at o2.pl) between 1999 and 2003.

 It adds many new features, bug fixes and optimisations including object UNIONs, string merging, non word-aligned objects and many more.

+This version includes all the enhancements that were developed by GRIO (ogrio at o2.pl) between 1999 and 2003 for his GRIO E Compiler (GEC) plus some ideas from the creativE and YAEC compilers plus many more of my own improvements.

 E is an object oriented / procedural / unpure functional higher programming language, mainly influenced by languages such as C++, Ada, Lisp etc.  It is a